Want to Take Better Photos? This is How I Take Photographs #1

 I photographed this Hmong racer during a new year festival near Chiang Mai, Thailand.
 Action photographs pose many challenges.
 Capturing the right moment and having a sharp photograph requires preparation.
+Keep reading to learn how to take better photos.

 People often ask me how I made particular photos.
 In this series of articles I will explain my thoughts and the photographic methods I used when making a featured photograph.
 In some ways it will become like a manual mode photography tutorial.
 I only use my camera on manual and always have done.